TOP

 Package Itinerary

 Seychelles has some of the richest fishing grounds in the world.
-The abundance of wahoo, sailfish, dorado, tuna, rainbow runner and trophies such as marlin, make for an unforgettable big-game fishing experience for both the seasoned and novice fisherman alike.
+The abundance of wahoo, sailfish, dorado, tuna, rainbow runner, and trophies such as marlin make for an unforgettable big-game fishing experience for both the seasoned and novice fisherman alike.

-Traditional bottom-fishing produces a dazzling array of grouper, job fish, snappers and emperors, rewarding you with some of the finest tasting fish on offer anywhere in the world.
+Traditional bottom-fishing produces a dazzling array of grouper, job fish, snappers, and emperors, rewarding you with some of the finest-tasting fish on offer anywhere in the world.

-Seychelles has become the epicenter of salt-water fly-fishing and casting your fly lines on the magnificent shallow flats of the Outer Islands will afford you the chance of landing several energetic silver bonefish to challenge the record books.
+Seychelles has become the epicenter of saltwater fly-fishing, and casting your fly lines on the magnificent shallow flats of the Outer Islands will afford you the chance of landing several energetic silver bonefish to challenge the record books.
 Blue-water fly-fishing is also becoming increasingly popular, providing the ultimate challenge of landing large pelagic fish on relatively light tackle.

-Fishing around the islands
+Fishing Around the Islands

 Fishing Types